 Guests staying at one of the above off-site hotels will need to present a valid Resort ID, while Disney resort guests will simply tap their MagicBand/RFID ticket at ride entrances to verify that they are staying on-site.
 During evening Extra Magic Hours, non-resort guests can remain in the park but will not be able to go on any rides.
 Regular theme park admission is required.

 Quite simply, Extra Magic Hours strongly affect crowd levels.
 Think of it this way ... there are about 30,000 Disney Resort hotel rooms.
 That total doesn't even include non-Disney owned hotels that offer the Extra Magic Hours benefit.
 Since most people don't travel alone, that's A LOT of people.
-And while resort guests don't have to head to the park with Extra Magic Hours, many of them do.
-What's more, many of those resort guests going to the park with Extra Magic Hours don't actually take advantage of the extra hours, making the park more congested during regular park hours.
-In parks with fewer rides such as Epcot and Disney's Hollywood Studios, the effect is even more pronounced.
+And while resort guests don't have to head to the park with Extra Magic Hours, many of them think that is where they are supposed to go.
+What's more, many of those resort guests heading to the park with Extra Magic Hours don't actually take advantage of the extra hours, making the park more congested during regular park hours.
+In parks with fewer rides such as Disney's Hollywood Studios, the effect is more pronounced.
 That said, you can do a lot within that morning Extra Magic Hour if you ride the most popular rides with the shortest durations, because it is the least busy hour of the day!

 • If you have a Magic Your Way ticket and the overall crowd level is low.

 Example: The overall resort crowd level is a 4.
 Magic Kingdom has morning EMH from 8-9 a.m.
 You can take advantage of the extra hour that morning for popular rides such as Peter Pan's Flight, Space Mountain and the Seven Dwarfs Mine Train.
 Be sure to use FastPass+ for any other must-do attractions that you don't think you'll get to in the morning such as meeting Elsa and Anna and Splash Mountain.